Skip to content

 The sequence of steps

-Before doing pivot_root, we need to prepare the new root filesystem.
-Here's what happens inside the container init process:
+Before doing pivot_root, I need to prepare the new root filesystem.
+Here's what happens inside the container init process (set up via the re-exec pattern in part 2):

 graph TD